Skip to main content

 • Venue and publication type β€” journal and conference publications rank slightly above works without an identifiable venue; review and research articles rank slightly above other document types.

-• Language match β€” papers written in the query's language are boosted.
+• Language match β€” publications written in the query's language are boosted.
 English-language work dominates global citation counts, so without this signal, queries in other languages would return mostly English results.

 The Result Set

-For tasks that depend on exhaustive, documented retrieval β€” a systematic review, for example β€” this matters: a search returns at most 1,000 papers and makes no claim of completeness.
+For tasks that depend on exhaustive, documented retrieval β€” a systematic review, for example β€” this matters: a search returns at most 10,000 publications and makes no claim of completeness.
 Keenious is a starting point for that kind of work, not the search of record.

 Every search is saved with a permanent link, and opening that link always shows the same results.
 Typing the same query again later is a new search β€” and a new search can return different results, as the index is updated.